2023 Best Sociology Schools in Illinois

 The average amount in student loans that sociology majors at Illinois State take out is $25,000.
 The average monthly payment of a loan this size is about $224, assuming that the borrower is on a 10-year repayment plan.

-Dominican University landed the #6 spot in the 2023 rankings for the best sociology programs.
-Dominican U is a small private not-for-profit school located in the large suburb of River Forest.
+Dominican University ranked #6 on this year’s Best Sociology Schools in Illinois list.
+Dominican U is a small private not-for-profit school located in the suburb of River Forest.

 The average amount in student loans that sociology majors at Dominican U take out is $27,000.

-Elmhurst University landed the #7 spot in the 2023 rankings for the best sociology programs.
+Elmhurst University ranked #7 on this year’s Best Sociology Schools in Illinois list.
 Elmhurst is a small private not-for-profit school located in the large suburb of Elmhurst.

 While working on their degree, sociology majors at Elmhurst accumulate an average of around $27,000 in student debt.